 In addition, for a small percentage of people with bipolar disorder, some traditional antidepressants may increase the risk of causing a high phase of the disease or speed up the frequency of having more episodes over time.
 Sometimes they may also recommend an older type of antidepressant called MAOIs (monoamine oxidase inhibitor), which is a class of antidepressants that has been well studied to treat atypical depression.
 People who have major depressive disorder have had at least one major depressive episode (five or more symptoms for at least a two-week period).
 The depressive state of persistent depressive disorder is not as severe as that of major depression but it can be just as disabling.

+For some people with atypical depression who do not respond to traditional antidepressants, transcranial magnetic stimulation (TMS) may be recommended.
 Bipolar disorder used to be known as “manic depression” because the person experiences periods of depression and periods of mania, with periods of normal mood between them.
-From a medical point of view, depression is defined as a mood disorder that causes a persistent feeling of depression or sadness and the often profound loss of interest in things that usually bring you pleasure.
-When people think about depression, they often divide it into one of two things: clinical depression, which requires treatment, or “regular” depression, which almost anyone can go through.
+From a medical point of view, depression is defined as a mood disorder that causes a persistent feeling of sadness or despair and the often profound loss of interest in things that usually bring you pleasure.
+When people think about depression they often divide it into one of two things: clinical depression which requires treatment or “regular” depression which almost anyone can go through.